-Build your own Analytics dashboard · Cloudflare Analytics API docs

 Build your own Analytics dashboard

-In this example, we're going to see how to use the GraphQL Analytics API to build your own dashboard.
-This tutorial walks you through building a simple line chart for your Cloudflare zone using a bit of HTML, JavaScript, AJAX, and chart.js.
+In this example, we are going to see how to use the GraphQL Analytics API to build your own dashboard.
+This tutorial walks you through building a simple line chart for your Cloudflare zone using HTML, JavaScript, AJAX, and chart.js.

 The following code will build a page with all the requirements to fetch from GraphQL and plot the cached and uncached bandwidth for the given zone.
-You'll just need to enter your email address, API token, and your zone ID, and then push the
+You will just need to enter your email address, API token, and your zone ID, and then click the Fetch analytics button.
+To download an example of a

 Code